 The business scope will be a list of categories (often with listed exceptions) that the business is legally permitted to operate in.
 It looks like this on the license:

-As you can see, it is very important to carefully check the business scope of a Chinese company you’re considering doing business with.
+As you can see, it is very important for risk management purposes to carefully check the business scope of a Chinese company you’re considering doing business with.
 If the specific product or service that you’re planning to pay them for isn’t covered in their business scope, there’s no way they can legally provide that product or service.

 Tip: Take a look at China Checkup’s glossary of common business scope terms to learn more about what appears here.